National-Composites-Centre/CompoST/_sources/UsingCompost.rst.txt

         json_str= in_file.read()

     D = deserialize(json_str,string_input=True)

+    #Optional - makes sure that any objects that were linked before serialization, will be re-linked - and can then be edited simultaneously.
+    #This requires further testing - might have minor bugs.
+    from Utilities import reLink
+    D = reLink(D)

 Now "D" can be interogated according to `CompositeStandard` classes.

 Loading the file to any other language/software that accepts JSON schema should be also possible, but this has seen minimal testing (TODO).

+The optional :func:`Utilities.reLink` function exists as JSON natively does not store information on which objects were copies of each other (i.e. stored in memory as one).
+This function re-creates these links based on `ID` parameters, as the copy-based objects will share `ID`.
+Of course, if `ID` definition was omitted, this function will not work.

 Saving Files
 ------------